COBWEB CORNERS: Remembering Ramona

 The good thing was, it was downhill.
 It was not a good idea to come up short, though: The friendly folks along the way did not want to find one of these boys sleeping in their yard in the morning.
 The constables were kept busy, too.
 A number of the establishments in Ramona rented rooms to their favored customers.

 Ramona roared for a while, but several other things came along that had a negative effect on the town's economy.
 The mines in Cripple Creek were slowing down, and three of the four mills in Colorado City closed.
-The railroad cut back on their shops here, but the big reason (in 1919) was Prohibition!
+The Midland railroad also cut back on its shops here, but the big reason (in 1916) was Colorado voting dry!

 Ramona is long gone, but not forgotten.